= = Auksford = =

 wherever Gertie's humour takes them,

 and do whatever Gertie makes them.

-in every street,
+and there, in every street,

 they're seen with kicking, trampling feet,